Jiuhuang bencao

-The (1406) Jiuhuang bencao (救荒本草 (Jiùhuāng běncǎo, Chiu-huang pen-ts'ao, Famine Relief Herbal)), written by the Ming dynasty prince Zhu Su (朱橚), was the first illustrated botanical manual for famine foods—wild food plants suitable for survival during times of famine.
+The Jiuhuang bencao (救荒本草 (Jiùhuāng běncǎo, Chiu-huang pen-ts'ao, Famine Relief Herbal)), compiled by the Ming dynasty prince Zhu Su (朱橚) and published in 1406, was the first illustrated botanical manual for famine foods—wild food plants suitable for survival during times of famine.

 Author

 Prince Zhu Su (朱橚), was born in 1361 as the fifth son of the Hongwu Emperor (1328–1398), the founder of the Ming dynasty (1368–1644).
 Sources differ regarding whether the prince's given name was pronounced Xiao or Su.
 The uncommon Chinese character (橚) can be pronounced sù ("a tall tree"), xiāo ("flourishing vegetation"), or qiū as a phonetic loan character for qiū (楸, "Chinese catalpa").

 Zhu received the title of Wuwang (吴王, "Prince of Wu") in 1370 and that of Zhouwang (周王, "Prince of Zhou") in 1378, and he was enfeofed with the district of Kaifeng, Henan, in 1381.
 In 1399, prince Zhu was banished to Yunnan, where he died in 1425 and received the posthumous name Zhou Dingwang (周定王, "Prince Ding of Zhou"), which is often cited as author of the Jiuhuang bencao.

 Zhu Xiao was a talented scholar and wrote a collection of poetry called the Yuangong ci (元宮詞).
 He also wrote two compilations of medical prescriptions, the Shenzhenfang (神珍方, "Divine Authentic Prescriptions"), and the Puji fang (普濟方, "Prescriptions for Common Benefit"), which is frequently quoted in the Bencao gangmu.
 Zhu Xiao studied botany when he lived in Kaifeng, which is located on the flood plains of the Yellow River and has historically suffered from natural disasters.

 Zhu Xiao wrote the Jiuhuang bencao from 1403 to 1406 after many years of careful research, presumably "in an effort to alleviate the sufferings and death that too frequently occur in China as a result of famine."
 According to tradition, Zhu Xiao researched and chose potential famine foods, had them planted in experimental gardens, which Christopher called "famine gardens," and commissioned scholars to observe and record the plants' developmental stages.
 For the woodblock-printed publication, Zhu had extremely true-to-life illustrations prepared to portray the respective famine plants.
 The German sinologist Emil Bretschneider praised the Jiuhuang bencao woodcuts as "tolerably true to nature" and "certainly superior to some European wood-cuts of the 17th century".
 The American botanist Walter T. Swingle says that in spite of their primitive technique, these woodcuts "are of high artistic quality."